Piyush20032003/6-Human-emotion-classification/README.md

 # 6-Human-emotion-classification
-A Project to find find the emotion behind the text using Machine Learning, Deep Learning and Streamlit
+A Project to find the emotions behind the text using Machine Learning, Deep Learning and Streamlit